Numorian/yawast-ng/docs/usage.md

   --srv                 Scan for known SRV DNS Records --subdomains          Search for Common Subdomains --nodns               Disable DNS checks
-  --output OUTPUT       Output JSON file
+  --ports               Scan common TCP ports
-  --user USER           Valid username for the application (will prompt if not
+  --proxy PROXY         HTTP Proxy Server (such as Burp Suite) --cookie COOKIE       Session cookie
-                        provided)
+  --header HEADER       HTTP header (such as Authorization) sent with each request ('name=value') --output OUTPUT       Output JSON file
-  --pass_reset_page PASS_RESET_PAGE
+  --user USER           Valid username for the application (will prompt if not provided) --pass_reset_page PASS_RESET_PAGE
-                        Password reset page URL (will prompt if not provided)
+                        Password reset page URL (will prompt if not provided) --php_page PHP_PAGE   Relative path to PHP script (for additional tests)
 ```

-*A note on parameters and strings:* It's important to remember that the strings that would be passed to YAWAST may contain special characters that could be interpreted by your shell.
+*A note on parameters and strings:* It's important to remember that the strings that would be passed to yawast-ng may contain special characters that could be interpreted by your shell.
 In general, the best practice is to pass all string parameters wrapped in single-quotes to avoid this.

 ### Using with Zap / Burp Suite

 By default, Burp Suite's proxy listens on localhost at port 8080.
-To use YAWAST with Burp Suite (or any proxy for that matter), just add this to the command line:
+To use yawast-ng with Burp Suite (or any proxy for that matter), just add this to the command line:

 `--proxy 'localhost:8080'`

 ### Authenticated Testing

-For authenticated testing, YAWAST allows you to specify a cookie to be passed via the `--cookie` parameter.
+For authenticated testing, yawast-ng allows you to specify a cookie to be passed via the `--cookie` parameter.

 `--cookie='SESSIONID=1234567890'`